ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

    If the 'scope' parameter in the Authorization Request includes scope entries whose "Toid" specifies a complex pattern adhering to a certain pattern semantics, then that semantics MUST be used for all the scope entries in the 'scope' claim that specify a complex pattern.

    The AS MUST include the 'scope' parameter in the Authorization Response defined in {{Section 5.8.2 of RFC9200}}, when the value included in the Access Token differs from the one specified by the Administrator in the Authorization Request.
-In such a case, scope specifies the set of permissions that the Administrator actually has to perform operations at the Group Manager, encoded as specified in {{scope-format}}.
+In such a case, scope specifies the set of permissions that the Administrator actually has, with respect to performing operations at the Group Manager, encoded as specified in {{scope-format}}.

    If the 'scope' parameter in the Authorization Request includes scope entries whose "Toid" specifies a complex pattern and any of the following conditions holds, then the AS MUST reply with a 4.00 (Bad Request) error response (see {{Section 5.8.3 of RFC9200}}).
 The 'error_description' parameter carried out in the response payload MUST specify the CBOR value 1 (invalid_scope).